inmanta/inmanta-core/docs/lsm/allocation/allocation_v3.rst

-When moving to V3 allocation, on the model side, add a new implementation that calls the allocators defined in the plugin:
+When moving to V3 allocation, on the model side, add a new implementation that calls the allocator defined in the plugin:

 .. literalinclude:: allocation_sources/allocation_v3/basic_example/v3_main.cf
    :language: inmanta
    :caption: main.cf (V3 allocation)
-   :emphasize-lines: 12,14
+   :emphasize-lines: 45,49-53
    :linenos: